bloominstituteoftechnology/Sprint-Challenge-Theory-CA/README.md

 ### Algorithm

-Everything is written for you except the code in `getNewVal()`.
-This function accepts a 1D array of the current life status, and an `x` coordinate into that array.
+Everything is written for you except the code in `get_new_val()`.
+This function accepts a list of the current life status, and the previous generation (integer).
+You can then use that generation value to analyze the correct row (indices) in the list.

-It should return `0` if the cell at that `x` should become dead, and should return `1` if it should be alive next generation.
+The function should return a new list with correct values added to the next row that indicate which cells are now alive or dead.

 Whether or not the cell should remain alive or die depends on the results of the calculation of [Rule 126](#rule-126), that you will implement, below.

-The remaining, existing code sets up a canvas, loops through the generations, manages the double-buffered life status, etc.

 ## Rule 126

 This rule describes how cells live and die based on their own values, and that of their immediate neighbors.

-For example, if a cell is dead, and its immediate neighbors are alive, that pattern of 3 cells is:
+For example, if a cell is dead (.), and its immediate neighbors are alive (#), that pattern of 3 cells is:

 ```